tuckerweibell/recipe/src/unreleased.md

 #### Design updates

 - Reduced the width of the checkbox/selection column for [EzTable](./components/ez-table#bulk-row-selection) to improve the layout and more clearly emphasize the relationship between the selection and the row data.
+- Updated EzField type="checkbox" to use new EzCheckbox component.

 #### Bug fixes